Short-Term & Temporary Disability in Missouri: Applying

 Apply for short-term disability benefits by filing a claim with the insurance company that issued your policy, provided you met a second requirement.
 Coverage must begin before becoming sick, hurt, or pregnant.

-Short-term disability pre-existing condition clauses exclude claim payments during the first year if you are healthy enough to qualify for the coverage.
+Pre-existing condition clauses exclude claim payments during the first year if you are healthy enough to qualify for the coverage.
 In other words, you cannot wait until the last second to act.

 What Qualifies